73 °F / 23 °C

 Culion Island is one of Calamian islands - an archipelago located at Palawan's (Philippines) northernmost part.
 The island covers a total area of approx 500 km2 (193 ml2) and has population around 20,000.

-- The surrounding sea waters teem with 201 fish species including some commercially important - like Lapu-lapu (Groupers), Maya-Maya (Snapper), Kanuping (Sweetlip Emperor), Dalagang Bukid (Blue and Gold Fusiliers), Bisugo (Breams) and Tanguige (Spanish Mackerel).
+The surrounding sea waters teem with over 200 fish species including some commercially important - like Lapu-lapu (Groupers), Maya-Maya (Snapper), Kanuping (Sweetlip Emperor), Dalagang Bukid (Blue and Gold Fusiliers), Bisugo (Breams) and Tanguige (Spanish Mackerel).
 Cuttlefish, crabs, shrimps, shellfish, sea cucumber, trepang and squid are also plentiful.

-- A total of 3 ecosystems sustain the abundant marine life of the island: corals, mangroves and seagrass.
-The island features a total of 17 mangrove species, 9 seagrass species and 47 coral genera (representing 60% of Philippines' total genera).
+A total of 3 ecosystems sustain the abundant marine life of the island: corals, mangroves and seagrass.
+The island has a total of 17 mangrove species, 9 seagrass species and 47 coral genera (representing 60% of Philippines' total genera).

 Culion Island cruise terminal